A father and son have drowned on family day out in Co Donegal

 A father and son have drowned after a family day out turned to tragedy in Co Donegal.

-Details of the exact cause of the tragedy are unconfirmed but it is thought one of the men fell into the water and a second went in to try and assist him.
+Details of the exact cause of the tragedy are unconfirmed but it understood one of the men fell into the water and a second went in to try and assist him.

-The men who died are a father and son but are not believed to be from Ireland.

 The body of the first victim was recovered early in the search.

-However, it took another couple of hours to locate the second body which was recovered after 6pm by the divers.
+However, it took another couple of hours for divers to locate the second body which was recovered after 6pm.

 Gardaí could be seen removing two fishing rods from the scene later in the evening.